 Before we start cooking: barigoule is a French kind of cooking or braising vegetables in white wine.
 And the bacon, well that’s just a marriage made in heaven… I like to serve these delicious artichokes as an appetizing starter.

-Cut off the stems right behind the head.
+Sever the stems of the artichokes right behind the head.

-Drizzle the artichokes with the white wine and the white wine vinegar.
-Place the diced bacon and the chopped garlic on top and add an extra sprinkle of pepper if you like.
+Then drizzle the artichokes with the white wine and the white wine vinegar.
+Place the diced bacon and chopped garlic on top and add an extra sprinkle of pepper.

-Place the artichokes dish back in the hot oven for another 35 to 40 minutes at 392°F (200°C).
+- Then place the artichokes dish back in the hot oven for another 35 to 40 minutes at 392°F (200°C).
 Turn off the heat after that and let the artichokes rest in the hot oven for another 30 minutes.
 Remove the dish.
 Carefully transfer the cooked artichokes onto a serving plate or separate warm plates.
 Sprinkle with the baked bacon and drizzle with the remaining cooking liquid.
-Sprinkle with a little pepper and salt.
+Then sprinkle with a little pepper and salt.
 Serve hot.